cliosight/Docs/README.md

 1. A report may contain filters and drill-down options through nested forms and reports.
 Just like a drop-down field in a form, filters in a report can either have hardcoded values or column values of another report or table.
 They can also have multiselect values.

 2. The content of a report is simply the result of a SQL query.
-Within an enterprise application's schema, there can be numerous sql queries, leading to countless report and filter combinations.
+Within an enterprise application's schema, there can be numerous SQL queries, leading to countless report and filter combinations.

 A report can be embedded using a URL in the format given below: https://app.cliosight.com/app/reports/29/show?noNavbar=true